 Send: When transmitting an offer, if RFC 2198 redundancy is supported and desired to be used, then the rtpmap attribute with the "RED" encoding name MUST be included.
-When transmitting an answer, if RFC 2198 redundancy is supported and desired to be used, and the offer included the rtpmap attribute with the "RED" encoding name, then the rtpmap attribute with the "RED" encoding name MUST be included and RFC 2198 redundancy MUST then be used.
+When transmitting an answer, if RFC 2198 redundancy is supported and desired to be used, and the offer included the rtpmap attribute with the "RED" encoding name, then the rtpmap attribute with the "RED" encoding name, then the rtpmap attribute with the "RED" encoding name MUST be included and RFC 2198 redundancy MUST then be used.
 In all other cases, the rtpmap attribute with the "RED" encoding name MUST NOT be included and [RFC 2198] MUST NOT be used.
 Receive: RFC 2198 redundancy MUST NOT be used if the rtpmap attribute with the "RED" encoding name is absent.
+Sand This attribute MUST he included as a recommendation in terms of the number of redundancy fmtp:

 Send: This attribute MUST be included as a recommendation in terms of the number of redundancy levels (primary, secondary, tertiary,) and the media format associated with each level.
 Receive: An offerer and answerer SHOULD honor the recommendation in the answer and offer, respectively.